NorESMhub/NorESM/doc/access/download_code.rst

 - When you have the right permissions, you can obtain the code.

-To download the code, make a clone of the NorESM2 repository
+To download the code, make a clone of the NorESM2 repository using the command-line git client on the appropriate machine:

 ::